-Can students help others by solving fun math problems?
+Can students help others by solving math problems, all while having a great time?
 Yes!
-The St. Jude Math-A-Thon® service project teaches students about social consciousness and demonstrates how young children can make a difference while learning math content expected at their grade level.
+The St. Jude Math-A-Thon is a program that teaches K–8 students they can make a difference while learning math at their grade level.

 Math-A-Thon is the ideal project for teachers who want to introduce service learning in their classrooms but would like to tie it to their curriculum.
 In fact, so many teachers have found the St. Jude Math-A-Thon a rewarding way to integrate helping others with learning that it is the largest education-based fundraising program in the United States.